swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 *   The server does the work and the web browser renders the notebook.
 *   You can type code into the browser and see the result when the web page talks to the server.
 *   FIXME: what advantages are there to this arrangement?
-*   The notebook is stored as JSON.
+*   The notebook is stored as JSON but can be saved as a .py file if you would like to run it from the bash shell or a python interpreter.
 *   Just like a webpage, the saved notebook looks different to what you see when it gets rendered by your browser.

 ### Control and Edit modes